osama-khalid/acoustic-alignment-toolkit/README.md

 ## Overview

-The Audio Analysis Toolkit is a collection of Python scripts designed to perform various audio processing and analysis tasks.
+The Dynamic Timewarping Toolkit is a collection of Python scripts designed to perform various audio processing and analysis tasks.
 It includes tools for:

 - Speaker diarization (identifying who spoke when in an audio file)
 - Downloading audio from YouTube videos